hcholab/sfkit/docs/source/tutorial.rst

 .. note::

    If you are running a real study, you will want to run the protocol without the ``--demo`` flag.
 If you tried this right now, it would stall with the message "The other participant is not yet ready.
-Waiting... (press CTRL-C to cancel)" as it expects another participant to join the study.
+Waiting... (press CTRL-C to cancel)" as it expects other participants to run the program on their machines to initiate the joint protocol.

 **Click "Next" to go to the Workflows page and read more details on what run_protocol is doing!**